A cratered field, a mangled fence. Clues emerge from strike that killed 12 children in Golan Heights

 In the thousands of rockets it has fired since October, Hezbollah has insisted it targets military and intelligence installations.
 Still, Hezbollah rockets have hit civilian areas.
 Before Saturday’s bloodshed, strikes had killed 13 civilians and 22 soldiers in Israel.
 In Lebanon.
 Israel’s attacks have killed more than 500 people, including 90 civilians.

-Just before news of Saturday's deadly attack emerged, Hezbollah claimed at least two strikes, using Katyusha rockets and the larger Falaq-1, targeting a military base on Mount Hermon, about 3 kilometers (2 miles) north of Majdal Shams.
+Just before news of Saturday's deadly attack emerged, Hezbollah claimed at least two strikes, using Katyusha rockets and the larger Falaq-1, targeting an Israeli military base on Mount Hermon, about 3 kilometers (2 miles) north of Majdal Shams.

 A small militant faction allied with Hezbollah that also operates from southern Lebanon, often from near Chebaa, also denied responsibility for the attack.
 Hezbollah-allied media questioned whether Israel was looking for an excuse to widen the war amid the most serious push yet to reach a cease-fire in Gaza.